karlstav/cava/README.md

 Tested on macOS High Sierra.

-Iniparser is also required, but if it is not already installed, a bundled version will be used.

 #### Building
  First of all clone this repo and cd in to it, then run: